-My current daily practice is a blend of writing, yoga (asana, pranayama, living the discipline), journaling, spending time in nature, mindfulness, embodiment (felt-sense practices), blogging, observing and living within the rhythm of the moon and natural cycles of the earth, and anything else that brings me back to center.
-In terms of teaching, I now do more through writing and coaching than in a yoga studio.
+My current daily practice is a blend of writing, journaling, embodiment (felt-sense practices), movement, stillness, spending time in nature, mindfulness, yoga (asana, pranayama, living the discipline), blogging, observing and living within the rhythm of the moon and natural cycles of the earth, and anything else that keeps me in the center of my being.

-When I was actively teaching yoga at university, I wrote a short nonfiction book, Yoga Prayers, about the history of yoga, with links to essays about the 8 limbs and I’m currently working on a new book of poetry and another about using the moon to manifest the life of your dreams.
+When I was actively teaching yoga at university, I wrote a short nonfiction book, Yoga Prayers, about the history of yoga, with links to essays about the 8 limbs and I’m currently working on a new book of poetry as well as a memoir about the lessons I learned in my decade-long teaching journey.

 I found yoga in 1998, became certified to teach in 2007, and am accredited by the National Yoga Alliance.
 I am also a member of the International Association of Yoga Therapists (IAYT).
-I have certification and/or extensive coursework in Vinyasa, Pranayama, Yoga Anatomy, Prenatal, Yin, Restorative, Somatic Meditation, Trauma Sensitive Yoga, the Yoga Sutras, Yoga for Athletes, Storytime Yoga, Thai Yoga Massage, and am currently immersed in embodiment studies.
+I have certification and/or extensive coursework in Vinyasa, Pranayama, Yoga Anatomy, Prenatal, Yin, Restorative, Somatic Meditation, Trauma Sensitive Yoga, the Yoga Sutras, Yoga for Athletes, Storytime Yoga, Thai Yoga Massage, Mindfulness Based Stress Reduction (MBSR) and am currently immersed in embodiment studies.

 As an adjunct professional on three regional Ohio University campuses for over a decade, I taught asana, philosophy, pranayama, ayurveda, embodiment and mindfulness practices every regular semester.
 Sporadically, I now offer classes for seniors, introducing mindful movement, at the local library, and a few times a year I share yoga, mindfulness and embodiment practices with cancer survivors through the cancer resource center at the local hospital.